Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 Why is this?

-I'll tell you why, Mr. Biden, Senator Biden, because the U.S. military, for whatever reason, I guess, well, I I can't explain it other than to say they're under such feverish assault, that the U.S. military and the U.S. government's now going out of its way to try to appease a bunch of critics rather than fight a war.
+I'll tell you why, Mr. Biden, Senator Biden, because the U.S. military, for whatever reason, I guess, well, I can't explain it other than to say they're under such feverish assault, that the U.S. military and the U.S. government's now going out of its way to try to appease a bunch of critics rather than fight a war.

-Anything to embarrass the administration, anything to embarrass the president, anything to stifle the president's ability to get anything done, regardless what we're talking about, be it domestic policy or the war on terror.
+Anything to embarrass the administration, anything to embarrass the president, anything to stifle the president's ability to get anything done regardless what we're talking about, be it domestic policy or the war on terror.

-Uh Just shut down Gitna.
+Just shut down Gitmo.

-It's a great, it's great propaganda against the United States.
+It's great propaganda against the United States.

-Right, and he's helping it.
+And he's helping it.

 He's using it.